section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 * Routing and port forwarding
 * DHCP

-### What is Wireshark?
+### What is ***Wireshark***?

-Wireshark software's history goes back to 1998, as an open-source project started by volunteer network experts around the world.
+***Wireshark*** software's history goes back to 1998, as an open-source project started by volunteer network experts around the world.
 The main aim was to build a standard network protocol analyzing tool.

-_Wireshark_ is a network packet analyzer that is used to capture the data on your network.
+***Wireshark*** is a network packet analyzer that is used to capture the data on your network.
 This data is presented in a human-understandable form.

-In case you find yourself in a position where you need to try and troubleshoot network packets, _Wireshark_ is the right tool for you!
+In case you find yourself in a position where you need to try and troubleshoot network packets, ***Wireshark*** is the right tool for you!

 This is a powerful tool that enables you to perform various operations such as:
 * Troubleshooting your network.